 Each person is provided a personalized plan of care formulated through information obtained from members of an interdisciplinary team, including professionals in the areas of medicine, nutrition, psychology, social work, recreation, education, physical therapy, speech therapy, occupational therapy, audiology and direct support, as well as input from parents and family members.

-In addition, vocational training is available to cultivate occupational and employment skills.
-Recreation programs, special events, and activities are provided to enhance social interaction and develop leisure interests.
+In addition, recreation programs, special events, and activities are provided to enhance social interaction and develop leisure interests.
 Worship activities and church services are available to those who wish to participate in religious activities.

 Ellisville State School's Special Education School is a non-public, special school accredited by the Mississippi Department of Education.
-The department serves all students who are between the ages of 3 and 21 that reside at Ellisville State School.
+The department serves students who are under the age of 21 that reside at Ellisville State School.
 A comprehensive educational curriculum that promotes functional skills and adaptive behaviors is provided to all students in an effort to increase their independence and self-sufficiency.
 Educators also assist in referring children served by the school to the public school system when possible, in an effort to ensure that all school-age students served by Ellisville State School are in their least restrictive educational environment.